fraser29/hurahura/sphinx/_build/html/_sources/introduction.rst.txt

 Feedback
 --------

 We value your feedback!
-If you have any questions, comments, or feedback regarding the **miresearch** project, please don't hesitate to reach out to us:
+If you have any questions, comments, or feedback regarding the **hurahura** project, please don't hesitate to reach out to us:

-- Issue Tracker: `GitHub Issues <https://github.com/fraser29/miresearch/issues>`_
+- Issue Tracker: `GitHub Issues <https://github.com/fraser29/hurahura/issues>`_

-Thank you for using **miresearch** for your medical imaging research projects!
+Thank you for using **hurahura** for your medical imaging research projects!